 These Easter Slutty Brownies are a chocoholics dream!
 Cookie dough packed with Cadburys Mini Eggs is crowned with Oreo Cookies and a rich gooey brownie layer is topped off with Creme Eggs and Malteser Bunnies.
-These aren’t for the feint of heart!
+These aren’t for the faint of heart!

 Slutty Brownies are an iconic recipe on the internet.
 They first popped up years ago with many bloggers arguing over who originated the recipe.
 That’s an argument I’m not going to involve myself in but I will enjoy the outcome.
 Traditionally a Slutty Brownie is a soft cookie dough layer, topped with Oreo Cookies and slathered in a rich chocolate brownie.
 Can’t be topped right?
 Wrong!
 Along comes Katie to elevate the already awesome recipe, Easter Style!